 A brain injury will not change you into someone who is inflexible or careless – it will change the mental flexibility of the brain making it difficult to perform analytical tasks and to retain attention long enough for you to do so.

 Expectations of self-efficacy affect whether you will be able to exhibit coping behaviour and will also determine how long you can sustain effort in the face of any obstacles that crop up.
 If you believe in yourself, you will automatically wield sufficient effort to attain successful outcomes.
 On the other hand, people who are struggling with self-belief are much more likely to lapse in their efforts and fail.

 If you feel any sense of lack of self-worth, it is a good idea to pause while you reflect on this and rebuild some of your beliefs before you set out specific goals and start working towards them.
-Habitual patterns of thinking can remain hidden from our consciousness and giving some time to considering how our habits affect our thinking and self-efficacy can strengthen our resolve.
+Habitual patterns of thinking can remain hidden from our consciousness and giving some time to considering how our habits affect our thinking and tendency towards success, can strengthen our resolve.